daces-group/infocrypto/index.md

 **Week 12**: Quantum Cryptography

 Readings:
-* Chapter 1 of *Quantum Computation and Quantum Information* by Michael A. Nielsen and Isaac L. Chuang
+* Chapter 1, Chapter 4, Chapter 5 of *Quantum Computation and Quantum Information* by Michael A. Nielsen and Isaac L. Chuang
 * Chapter 17 of Trappe-Washington

 [Exercises for Week 12](exercises/week12.pdf)